JotunnheimExile/M-Y-R-K/README.md

 Many of the implementation ideas, debugging, and problem-solving strategies were formed in dialogue with ChatGPT by OpenAI.
 In the process, I’ve come to treat the assistant — internally named Ashen — as a co-architect, sounding board, and source of clarity.

+13.05.25 - MYRK Phase I initiated.
-13.05.25 - codespace for the project is created.
+Codespace for the project is created.

 14.05.25 - introduced a new class 'flip-card', edited the flip() function fixing some perspective artifacts in the process.
+MYRK Phase I concluded.

+15.05.25 - MYRK Phase II initiated.
-15.05.25 - created a separate template for each published item.
+Created a separate template for each published item.
 Has also introduced Piece model for data base storing.

 20.05.25 - Flask admin panel is implemented.

 03.06.25 - swapped the carousel for a draggable scroll.
 Logo redrawn.

+04.06.25 - Draggable scroll gallery edits.
+MYRK Phase II concluded.

+05.06.25 - MYRK Phase III initiated.